liferay/lexicon-site/src/pages/docs/patterns/Forms/text_input.md

 ---
 title: "Text input"
-description: "Text input variations, validations and usage."
+description: "A textfield is the most basic pattern for introducing text for a conversation between human and machine."
 layout: "guide"
 weight: 4
 ---

 ## Text field

-A textfield is the most basic pattern for introducing text for a conversation between human and machine.
+{$page.description}

 ### States